 Winner of Best Narrative Feature at this year’s Tribeca Film Festival, and more recently the most-awarded film at the Israeli Oscars, Zero Motivation was one of PJFF34’s sleeper hits!
 Director Talya Lavie attended an exclusive Post-Film Reception, including complimentary appetizers, and drink specials at Continental.

-PJFF 34 Closing Night: Above and Beyond
+PJFF 34 Closing Night Film: Above and Beyond

 This gripping documentary, produced by Nancy Spielberg (younger sister of Steven) and directed by Roberta Grossman (Hava Nagila, Blessed is the Match), is packed with intrigue and suspense.
 Spielberg and Grossman joined guests for a Closing Night Party at Hamilton Hall.